Young-won/deepbiome/docs/source/usage.rst

     log = logging.getLogger()

-You can use the logging instance `log` as an input of the main training fuction below.
+We can use the logging instance `log` as an input of the main training fuction below.

 For more information about `logging` module, please check the documentation logging_.

 Training
 ===================================

-To use deepbiome:
+To use DeepBiome:

 .. code-block:: python